Disease control as an optimization problem

 This result is what one would have expected.
-As time goes by, the predictions of the disease model for different values of $\bm{\nu}$ diverge: any policy which aims to satisfy constraint (\ref{cc_constr}) for large ranges of these parameters will necessarily require extensive physical distancing measures.
+As time goes by, the predictions of the disease model for different values of $\bm{\nu}$ diverge: any policy that aims to satisfy constraint (\ref{cc_constr}) for large ranges of these parameters will necessarily require extensive physical distancing measures.

 In practical policy-making, graphs such as Figs.~\ref{noise_optim} and \ref{noise_optim25} should not be understood to represent the actual physical distancing policy, but rather to provide a provisional \emph{policy plan}.
 A policy plan gives a recommendation for action for the immediate future, given the current knowledge of the disease.
 In Fig.~\ref{noise_optim}, the policy plan is advising not to declare physical distancing measures in the first weeks.
 That is the measure that the government should adopt then.
 After a first time period, say four weeks, more data will have been gathered: this will allow us to obtain a better estimate of the parameters $\bm{\nu}$, and then re-run the models for another two years ahead.
 The measure to enforce should then be whatever the new policy plan recommends for the following four-week time period.
 The process is then repeated.